 The downside with real estate is that because you are making such a huge investment with money you don’t have, a mistake can have devastating consequences.
 We most recently saw this in the Great Recession of 2008 which was driven by an avalanche of over-extended mortgages with predatory interest rates that couldn’t be paid back.

 From a purely mathematical perspective, they are 100% correct.
 However, there is definitely something to owning real estate, or a home.
-It’s ‘the American Dream.’
+After all, it's "the American Dream."